-How to Care For and Maintain Goddess Braids, According to a Hairstylist
+How to Care For and Maintain Goddess Braids, According to Celebrity Braiders

 Channel your inner goddess.

-When it comes to natural haircare and styling, there are dozens of chic looks to indulge in.
-From striking natural styles to luxe protective styles, you’re bound to find a look that suits your mood and tastes.
+When it comes to natural haircare and styling, there are dozens of looks to indulge in.
+From striking natural styles to luxe protective styles, you’re bound to find a look that suits your mood and taste.
 One of the most popular options?
-Goddess braids, which celebrity hairstylist and Eco Style Brand Ambassador Ursula Stephen calls “the best of both worlds."
+Goddess braids, which celebrity hairstylist Ursula Stephen calls “the best of both worlds" because of its incorporation of both braids and loose hair.

-"Goddess braids are box braids with strands of curly hair added throughout the entire length of the braid strands or solely at the ends of the braid," she explains.
+While this look seems intricate, Stephen says that it's easy to master.
+She explains, "Goddess braids are braids with strands of curly hair added throughout the entire length of the braid or solely at the ends."
+Professional hairstylist and celebrity braider Kendra Garvey adds that this is a "quick hairstyle," traditionally comprised of thick braids, that can be incorporated into either braids or cornrows.
 The result is a long, voluminous look that, according to ancient African tradition, is meant to evoke feelings of inspiration and creativity.

-To learn more about goddess braids, I asked Stephen to unpack everything there is to know about the protective style, including the best products out there for maintaining this show-stopping look.
+Ahead, Stephen and Garvey unpack everything there is to know about the protective style, including the best products for maintaining the show-stopping look.

 Creating Goddess Braids

-While you may love your goddess braids, they're intended to be a temporary style.
+Goddess braids are intended to be a temporary style.
 Stephen explains, "I usually recommend wearing braids or any type of protective style for no more than six weeks.
-Keeping them past this time can be damaging to the hair, because the hair can become dry and brittle or lock at the root."
+Keeping them past this time can be damaging to the hair because it can become dry and brittle or lock at the root."
+Garvey adds that your hair will revert to its natural state if you swim or sleep on it, which may alter the look of your goddess braids.
+Plus, she says, hair growth can make the braids look like they're pulling from your roots.

 Ursula Stephen